Skip to main content

 Key Takeaways:

-In the previous article we discussed challenges encountered by families with individuals who have special needs.
+In the article titled “General queries how to approach financial planning for a special child’s future” we discussed challenges encountered by families with individuals who have special needs.
 To put one’s mind to rest regarding concerns of the future, and fears about financial independence of your child, careful and mindful financial planning is the way to go.
 With proper guidance from trained financial advisors financial planning ceases to remain one of the challenges families need to worry about.

 Please focus on the 3-step approach to financial planning which families may adopt to plan for their child’s future:

-Are these resources enough to provide for our child’s care, and for our own selves?
+• Are the resources enough to provide for our child’s care, and for our own selves?

 These questions may be answered by effectively analyzing the family’s current financial situation.

-The other aspect of your financial analysis is the CASH FLOW.
+• The other aspect of your financial analysis is the cash flow.
 This tells you the nature and extent of savings you are able to generate, which will become the main source of funding for your child’s care.
-Cash flow has 2 components- Income and Expenses –
+Cash flow has 2 components-

-The child’s expenses will include cost of therapies, schooling, transportation, vocational trainings and everyday living expenses.
-Sometimes it’s hard to estimate this, especially when you are doing it for first time.
-Do not feel overwhelmed, and continue to monitor them for few months and draw up an estimation of these expenses.
+The child’s expenses will include the cost of therapies, schooling, transportation, vocational training and everyday living expenses.
+Sometimes it’s hard to estimate this, especially in the beginning.
+Do not feel overwhelmed, and continue to monitor them for a few months and then draw up an estimation of these expenses.

 DISCLAIMER: Please note that this guide is for information purposes only.
 Please consult a financial advisor for any legal consultations or advise pertaining to your needs.